pulibrary/princeton_ansible/roles/pulibrary.pgbouncer/README.md

 Requirements
 ------------

-An instance of `pulibrary.postgresql` that this will pool connections to
+An instance of `pulibrary.psql` that this will pool connections to

 Role Variables
 --------------